sakuli/Docs/content/writing_tests/tutorial.md

 With `CTRL+P` we open the print dialog which could look like this.
 <img src="/images/tutorial/print_dialog.png" />

-Now we need to move the mouse to the save button and click.
-So we need to find the following image
+Now we need to move the mouse to the save button and click using this screenshot:
 <img src="/images/tutorial/print_dialog_save.png" />

 Afterwards another pop up dialog appears, which allows us to change the name of the pdf-file.
 For this instance we want to name it `sakuli-tutorial`.
 In the end we need to press enter to save the file.

-So the full Sakuli test should look like this.
+The complete Sakuli test should look like this:

 {{< highlight typescript >}}
 (async () => {